 Starting a Snow Blower

-I know you know how to start a snow blower; you’ve been doing it for years, but for all the folks that may be new to the chore, here’s the detail on starting your snow blower.
+I know you know how to start a snow blower; you’ve been doing it for years, but for all the folks who may be new to the chore, here’s the detail on starting your snow blower.

-Gas engines don’t run on gas alone, they require oxygen also, but they require a very precise ratio of one to the other for your engine to start and run at its best.
 The sweet spot is 14.7 to 1.
 (14.7 parts oxygen to 1 part fuel); this ratio is known as the AFR or Air Fuel Ratio.

-If the proportion of air to fuel changes, you’ll know about it pretty quickly.
+If the proportion of air to fuel changes, you’ll know about it quickly.
 Your engine will either fail to start, stall or struggle to move snow.

-- Stoichiometric – Just right 14.7 to 1
+2. Stoichiometric – Just right 14.7 to 1.

 The most common condition associated with cold starting is a lean condition.
 Meaning there isn’t enough fuel in the mix.
-To combat this, snowblowers are fitted with cold start features such as choke and fuel primer.
-Many snowblowers are fitted with both, and we’ll cover them below.

 Choke